tildearrow/furnace/doc/1-intro/glossary.md

 **unsigned**: a digital representation of a number that can only be positive.
 - if an imported raw sample sounds recognizable but heavily distorted, it's likely to be signed interpreted as unsigned or vice-versa.

-**.VGM**: a file containing the log of data sent to a soundchip during sound playback.
+**.vgm**: a file containing the log of data sent to a soundchip during sound playback.
-- saving to a .VGM file may be compared to "converting text to outlines" or similar irreversible processes. the results cannot be loaded back into the tracker.
+- saving to a .vgm file may be compared to "converting text to outlines" or similar irreversible processes. the results cannot be loaded back into the tracker.
 - different versions of the VGM format have different capabilities, with trade-offs. older versions may lack chips or features; newer versions may not be compatible with some software.
 - samples are stored uncompressed.
 PCM streams (such as DualPCM) can quickly take up a huge amount of space.